trevordevore/levure/README.md

 ## Helpers Included with Framework

-### app_files_and_urls
+### ./libraries/filesAndURLs.livecodescript

-Helps with files associated with your application as well as when the OS asks your application to process a url.
+Helps with files associated with your application, managing a recent files list, as well as when the OS asks your application to process a url.
 Also includes functions for generating file dialog type filter strings.

 `ProcessFiles` message sent to `app` stack.
 Check `appGetFilesToProcessOnOpen` when app opens for files passed on command line.

 `ProcessURL` message sent to `app` stack.
 Check `appGetURLsToProcessOnOpen()` when app opens for urls passed on the command line.

+### ./libraries/broadcaster

+API for broadcasting and listening for messages.

+### ./libraries/translate.livecodescript

+API for providing translated versions of strings in your app.
+When you call translateSetLocale the library looks for a `./locales/[LANG_CODE].yml` file alongside your `app.yml` file.

+### ./frontscripts/logging.livecodescript

+API for setting up a log file.
+Has option to log internet traffic.
+Turning it on will intercept the ulLogit message that libURL uses and log those messages to your log file.

+### ./helpers/preferences

+API for managing your application preferences.
+On OS X and external is used so that you can set preferences using the OS X APIs.
+On Windows and Linux preferences are stored in a file containing data serialized using arrayEncode.

+### ./helpers/undo_manager

+Manage undo in your application.

+### ./helpers/window_manager

+Manages windows in your application.
+Set a flag on a stack and it's position will be stored across sessions.
+Also keeps stacks on screen when the desktopChanged message is received.

 ## Helpers to build:

-- preference
-- window manager
-- logging
 - MAS (security-scoped filenames and licensing)
-- auto update
+- auto update (needs a sparkle module for Windows).
 - error dialog

 ## Known Issues

 - If you use scripts for all behaviors then you have to manually construct behaviors with behaviors when a stack opens.
 A script only stack can't have a behavior property assigned to it.
+This is not an issue for behaviors stored in the `./behaviors` folder as the `LoadBehavior` message is dispatched to each stack and it can set its own behavior.
+For behaviors that are part of your components you need to make sure that you assign the parent behavior somewhere else (e.g. in a `preopenstack` message or in the `InitializeApplicaiton` message).